arthurgonze/Zelda-Like/README.md

 - Movement
 - Enemies AI
 - Enemies Vision
-- Droppables
+- Droppable
-- Interactables
+- Interactives
 - Quests
 - Dialogue
 - Rooms Management

-All assests of this prototype were provided by Phracassado of the Deep, a dear friend of mine.
+All assets of this prototype were provided by Phracassado of the Deep, a dear friend of mine.

 ![img](Images/image_00.png)
 ![img](Images/image_01.png)